 To approach these nine days, and every other aspect of life in a celebratory way is most important.
 If you approach everything in a celebratory way, you learn to be non-serious about life but absolutely involved.
 The problem with most human beings right now is if they think something is important, they will become dead serious about it.
 If they think it is not so important, they will become lax about it – they don’t show the necessary involvement.
 The secret of life is in seeing everything with a non-serious eye but absolutely involved, like a game.

 Celebrations at Linga Bhairavi ensure that everyone is able to make use of the support that nature offers.
-For those who wish to connect with Devi, a simple but powerful Navaratri sadhana is being offered for all, to experience Devi’s Grace at home.
+For those who wish to connect with Devi, Sadhguru has offered a simple but powerful Navaratri sadhana for all, to experience Devi’s Grace at home.
 The sadhana is to be practiced on each of the days starting from September 25 till October 3, by doing the following: